MoseleyBioinformaticsLab/MESSES/_sources/conversion_directives.rst.txt

 Validation
 ~~~~~~~~~~
-Conversion directives are validated before use in convert using JSON Schema.
+Conversion directives are validated before use in the convert command using JSON Schema.

 Validation Schema: